kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## Docker Driver: How can I set minikube's cgroup manager?

-By default minikube uses the `cgroupfs` cgroup manager for Kubernetes clusters.
-If you are on a system with a systemd cgroup manager, this could cause conflicts.
+By default minikube uses the `systemd` cgroup manager for Kubernetes clusters.
+If you are on a system with a cgroupfs cgroup manager, this could cause conflicts.
-To use the `systemd` cgroup manager, run:
+To force the `systemd` cgroup manager, run:

 ```bash
 minikube start --force-systemd=true